That dollar amount reflects a 36.7% advance over the 5-year period starting from $6.03 billion in 2020.

 Below are exports from Kenya that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Kenya’s goods trail Kenyan importer spending on foreign products.

-Kenya has highly negative net exports and therefore deep international trade deficits for mineral fuels particularly refined petroleum oils, petroleum gases and coal.
+Kenya has highly negative net exports and therefore deep international trade deficits for mineral fuels, historically refined petroleum oils, petroleum gases and coal.

 Kenyan Export Companies